pwtail/readme/README.md

 The rest of the needs of the web development can be satisfied even more easily, as you have seen from the example above.

-**Present issues**
+**Issues/cons**

-You can have some issues related to debugging and profiling, more with the latter than the former.
+The greenlet hack, used under the hood, can lead to certain issues related to the debugging and profiling.
-The code gets split between the sync and the async greenlet, so the stack of frames in those too being not connected to each other.
+Since the code gets split between the sync and the async greenlet, the stack of frames is also split.
 You can always print the correct stack of frames yourself however. [zzzeek](https://github.com/zzzeek) says the profiling isn't easy too.

-On the bright side, the async code does work in the REPL!
-With asyncio it is not so, since nested event loops are forbidden, so you have to use [nest_asyncio](https://github.com/erdewit/nest_asyncio) for debugging.
+On the bright side, the async code does work inside the REPL!
+With asyncio, it is not so: since nested event loops are forbidden, you have to use [nest_asyncio](https://github.com/erdewit/nest_asyncio) for debugging.

 Again, in relation with debugging/profiling issues: there is nothing that cannot be implemented.
-The overall approach is simple, simpler than the one asyncio has.
-Because asyncio provides real concurrency, whereas for us sequential execution of tasks is enough (within a given logical thread).
+The overall approach is simple.
+It is actually simpler than the one in asyncio, because asyncio provides real concurrency, whereas we are happy with the sequential execution.

 > ‘Well,’ said the Bi-Coloured-Python-Rock-Snake, ‘you will find that new nose of yours very useful to spank people with.’
 >